-The PAL Academy fully supports the Individual Disabilities Education Act (I.D.E.A.).
-Free and Appropriate Education (FAPE) services are provided to any student with a disability who needs and requests accommodations.
+The PAL Academy fully supports the Individuals with Disabilities Education Improvement Act ("IDEA").
+Free Appropriate Public Education ("FAPE") services are provided to any student with a disability who needs and requests accommodations.
 For students who qualify under the definition of Section 504, PAL Academy ensures access to programs and activities, and access to physical structures available to nondisabled students.
-All facilities are handicapped accessible, and faculty and staff are committed to providing more individualized instruction and attention to students in need.
+All facilities are accessible, and faculty and staff are committed to providing more individualized instruction and attention to students in need.
 The PAL Academy Student Success Team determines what, if any, accommodations are needed to address the disability.